Elders - Class of 2018

 Mark Roberson has been a member of RPC since October 1998.

-Elder Assignment: Mustard Seed Ministry - Mission Outreach Council
+Elder Assignment: Chair, Mustard Seed Ministry - Mission Outreach Council

 Mark served as an Elder in the Classes of 2004 and 2009.
 He is involved with The Mustard Seed Project, Men's Bible Study, and the Decorating Committee/Flower Guild.
 Previously he participated in Exploring RPC for 13 years, Planning Committee, and the Concert Series.
 Mark has served as a member of the Worship Council, Membership Ministry, and as an usher.